django-parler/django-parler/docs/advanced/multiple_db.rst

 ===========================================================

 .. versionchanged:: 2.x
     In previous versions, the caching mechanism was common to all databases with nasty side-effects when managing instances of the same Model in several databases.
-Once fixed, tests revealed that a number of operations commonly performed on plain Models where either silently failing or resulting in unintuitive effects (compared to the effects described by Django documentation about plain Models.
-Hence this summary to clarify how typical Django operation are supported for translatable models.
+Once fixed, tests revealed that a number of operations commonly performed on plain Models where either silently failing or resulting in unintuitive effects (compared to the effects described by Django documentation about plain Models).
+Hence this summary to clarify how typical Django operation are supported (or not) for translatable models.

 Overview
 --------